 In this video, Paul Henne describes the fallacy of composition, an informal fallacy that arises when we assume that some whole has the same properties as its parts.
 He also discusses why there aren't colorless cats.

-In this video Kelley discusses one of the most basic tools in the philosophers's tool kit: the distinction between necessary and sufficient conditions.
+In this Wireless Philosophy video, a Yale University philosopher discusses one of the most basic tools in the philosophers's tool kit: the distinction between necessary and sufficient conditions.
 Through the use of ordinary language glosses and plenty of examples this mighty distinction is brought down to earth and presented in a ready-to-use fashion.

 Jenn introduces us to a puzzle that has bedeviled philosophy since the ancient Greeks: the Ship of Theseus.
 She tells the Ship of Theseus story, and draws out the more general question behind it: what does it take for an object to persist over time?
 She then breaks this ancient problem down with modern clarity and rigor.

 Part 2 of a pair.
 Stephen considers the relationship between morality and God.
 Specifically, he asks: is morality the same thing as the commands of God?
 Is there no morality if there is no God?
 Stephen thinks the answer to both these questions is 'no'.
 He argues that, if you believe God exists and that we should follow his commands *for certain reasons*, then you should *not* think that morality just is whatever God commands.

 Part 1 of a pair.
 Agustin teaches us about some weird properties of infinity, using an example due to mathematician David Hilbert called 'Hilbert's Hotel'.
 He shows us a result proved by another mathematician, Georg Cantor: that many infinite collections of things are the same size.
 Things that are the same size include: the natural numbers, the natural number plus one, the natural numbers plus the natural numbers, and as many copies of the natural numbers as there are natural numbers!
 Amazing!